Explore a scene

 The scene's extent shows the entire globe.
 To the left of the scene is the Editor, which allows you to add and modify the scene's content.
 Before you make any changes, you'll navigate to your area of interest: Palm Beach County, Florida.

-- To the upper right of the scene, click the Search button.
+- Below your username, in the vertical toolbar, click the Search button.
 In the Search box, type Palm Beach County and press Enter.

 The scene zooms to Palm Beach County.